 Children with chronic constipation and soiling present with complex management issues involving both physical and psychological factors.
 Young people with a diagnosis of Slow Transit Constipation (STC) present even greater challenges.
 STC is a recently discovered condition where children are born with a neuronal abnormality/s of their colon which impacts on the peristalsis of stool (poo) passing through the colon.
-Effective management is necessarily integrated and may involve a paediatrician, surgeon, continence nurse, physiotherapist and parent educator; all having expertise in managing these children.
+There is no cure but effective integrated management may involve a paediatrician, surgeon, continence nurse, physiotherapist and parent educator; all having expertise in managing these children.
 Management needs to involve families, carers and often school or kindergarten staff in addition to sensitive and effective communication with the individual child.
 Those children who have already had several years of unremitting symptoms despite treatment with laxatives and behavioural programs present even greater challenges.
 Most children diagnosed with STC are in this situation.

-Generally, children with this condition may live a very active life despite their intrusive treatment regime.
+Generally, children with this condition may live a very active life despite their intrusive treatment regime, which may include medication to help move the bowels, regular enemas or interferential electical stimulation therapy which may reduce the need for enemas or surgery.
 These children can often adjust to the illness and participate in the same activities as other children.
 Sporting activities are recommended although children with stomas or pouches need protection to prevent injury to the stoma site.

 Effects on those close to the child / young person